- Published on

 - @jsbugpost

-integers, find length of longest band.
+Given an array containing N integers, find length of longest band.

 A band is defined as a subsequence which can be re-ordered in such a manner all elements appear consecutive (ie with absolute difference of 1 between neighbouring elements)